TareqK/Compiler-Construction-Course/Notes/introduction.markdown

 # What is a Programming Language?

-A language is a system of signs used to commuincate.(This definition also includes spoken language).
+A language is a system of signs used to communicate.(This definition also includes spoken language).
 All languages have grammar and vocabulary.
 Grammar is how we express a language.
 It is a specific set of rules(with some exceptions in some cases).